Remunerator/Watchy-Shijian/README.md

-# Shijian
+# Watchy-Shijian
-A simple, no-frills Chinese watchface for [Watchy](https://watchy.sqfmi.com/).
+**Shijian** is a simple, no-frills Chinese watchface for [Watchy](https://watchy.sqfmi.com/).
 It only tells the time, so no additional settings are required.

 Only the files in the `src` folder are required.
 The `font` folder is there if you want to customise it yourself.